UkoeHB/bevy_cobweb/src/react/REACT.md

 We use `ReactResource`/`ReactComponent` instead of Bevy change detection in order to achieve precise, responsive, recursive reactions with an ergonomic API.
 Bevy implemented [observers and hooks](https://github.com/bevyengine/bevy/pull/10839) in v0.14, however there is no hook for resource or component mutation.
 We may use observers under the hood to improve performance in some areas, but overall we expect the current `bevy_cobweb` API to stay the same indefinitely.
 Note that Bevy observers currently run around 6-10x faster than `bevy_cobweb` reactors, although this is a difference of `300ns` vs `50ns` per reaction which is insignificant for common workloads (e.g. UI interactions, low/medium-frequency resource updates, etc.).
 For workloads on the hot path we recommend using normal Bevy systems.

-A reactor will run in the first `apply_deferred` after its reaction trigger is detected.
-If a reactor triggers other reactors, they will run immediately after the initial reactor in a telescoping fashion until the entire tree of reactions terminates.
-Recursive reactions are fully supported.
-For more details see [Scheduling](#scheduling).
+Reactors are run in-line in the Bevy `Commands` execution flow, which means they will naturally telescope if reactions are triggered from inside other reactors.
+For more details see [Custom command runner](#Custom-command-runner).

 ### Registering Reactors